 - Advising charities on the type and scope of commercial activities they can conduct

-- Spin-off of nonprofit commercial enterprises into for-profit businesses
+- Spinning off nonprofit commercial enterprises into separate, related and unrelated businesses

-Prior to joining the firm, Mr. Bromberger served as president of Power of Attorney, a New York City private operating foundation, and as executive director of Lawyers Alliance for New York, a public interest law firm for nonprofit and community development organizations.
+Previous to joining Perlman & Perlman, Allen served as president of Power of Attorney, a New York City private operating foundation, and as executive director of Lawyers Alliance for New York, a public interest law firm for nonprofit and community development organizations.

 Professional & Nonprofit Affiliations

 Reynolds Program in Social Entrepreneurship, NYU Legal Advisor

 University of California/Hastings College of Law, J.D.